linuxserver/docker-nzbget/README.md

     uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)
 ```

+## Setting up the application

+Webui can be found at  `<your-ip>:6789` and the default login details (change ASAP) are

+`login:nzbget, password:tegbzn6789`

+To allow scheduling, from the webui set the time correction value in settings/logging.

 ## Info

-* The default login details (change ASAP) `login:nzbget, password:tegbzn6789`
 * Monitor the logs of the container in realtime `docker logs -f nzbget`.
-* To allow scheduling, from the webui set the time correction value in settings/logging.

-#### Changelog
+## Versions
 + **19.08.16:** Rebase to alpine linux.
 + **18.08.15:** Now useing latest version of unrar beta and implements the universal installer method.